 Features

-XP accrues for actions the platform can measure: completing a workout session, logging a full day of meals, hitting a new PR, posting a check-in, joining and finishing a challenge.
-The XP-to-level curve is exponential — each level requires more total XP than the last, with the multiplier scaling roughly with the 1.8 power of the level number.
+XP comes from things the app can verify: finishing a workout, logging a full day of food, hitting a PR, posting a check-in, joining and finishing a challenge.
+The curve is exponential: every level costs more than the one before it.

-Your level shows on your profile, your social feed posts, and any leaderboard you appear on.
-It's a portable signal of training maturity that other lifters can recognize at a glance.
+Your level shows on your profile, on your posts, and on any leaderboard you land on.
+It reads at a glance to anyone else who trains.

-Nutrition ranks work the same way training ranks do, but along five dimensions: overall nutrition, protein adherence, supplement consistency, body composition tracking, and health tracking.
-Each lands on the same Wood-through-Legend tier scale used elsewhere.
+Nutrition ranks work the way muscle ranks do, along six dimensions: overall nutrition, protein, supplement consistency, body composition, health tracking, and micronutrient coverage.
+Same Wood-through-Legend tiers.

-Overall nutrition combines three signals: how many days in the last month you logged food (adherence), how close your daily calories matched your target on the days you did log (consistency), and how close your protein hit its target (protein score).
-The weights are 40/35/25 respectively.
-Protein gets its own dedicated rank because hitting it consistently is the single biggest predictor of body-composition change.
+Overall nutrition weighs three signals: how many days in the last month you logged food at all (40%), how close your calories landed to target on the days you logged (35%), and how close protein landed to its target (25%).
+Protein carries its own separate rank because it's the one macro worth being stubborn about.

 Streaks, challenges, and leaderboards

-Challenges are scoped competitions other lifters can opt into — squat a target percentage of body weight in a window, train every muscle group at least twice a week for a month, hit a body-weight target.
-Participants progress against the same scoring rule, the leaderboard updates as data comes in, and rewards are XP-based.
+Challenges are competitions you opt into: squat a share of your body weight inside a window, train every muscle group twice a week for a month, hit a body-weight target.
+Everyone in one is scored by the same rule, the board updates as data lands, and finishing pays XP.

 Frequently asked